Seed Funding for Startups: A Comprehensive Guide

 What is Seed Funding?

-Seed funding, often referred to as a seed round, represents the initial infusion of external capital that a startup raises.
-This financial injection is typically utilized to fund key activities, such as product development, market research, marketing and sales efforts, hiring employees, and legal and accounting expenses.
-Seed funding is critical for startups as it helps them bridge the gap between their initial idea and attracting larger investments.
+Seed funding for startups, often referred to as a seed round, represents the initial infusion of external capital raised by early-stage companies.
+This financial injection is typically utilized to fund key activities, such as product development, market research, marketing efforts, hiring employees, and legal and accounting expenses.

 Why Do Startups Need Seed Funding?